murisi/L2/README.md

    2. Execute a unification algorithm on the constrain equations that has just been generated
    3. If the algorithm yields a most general unifier, then substitute in the solutions for the variable fragments corresponding to expressions within this component
    4. **If the algorithm does not yield a most general unifier, then the program fails the constraint check**
+### Constrain
+A constrain expression is provided to enable the programmer to directly constrain the signature of the contained expression.
+(Naturally, if the specified signature contains no variable fragments, then you are essentially fixing an expression's signature.)
+This is why the following constraints are generated for a constrain expression `(constrain b f)`:
+* Let `g` be the expression's signature.
+* Let `i` be the signature obtained from evaluating `f`.
+* Let `h` be `b`'s signature.
+* Then `g = i = h`.
 ### Literal
 No constraints are generated for a literal expression.
 The intuition behind this decision is that it is often desirable to reinterpret literals.
 For example, if the literal is the address of a function, it may be desirable to treat it like a function that can be invoked.
 ### Storage